This activity was selected for the On the Cutting Edge Exemplary Teaching Collection

 Analysis of multiple data sets to prioritize sampling targets.

-The EPA has a great georeferenced data set of over 8000 mine shafts in Nevada, and this exercise tasks students with using distance rasters and buffering to determine which mine shafts in Nevada are closest to streams and rivers and to make a priority list of locations to target for water sampling to test for mine-related water contamination.
+The EPA has a great georeferenced data set of over 8000 mine shafts in Nevada (although it is now on an archived web page - hopefully it will continue to be available), and this exercise tasks students with using distance rasters and buffering to determine which mine shafts in Nevada are closest to streams and rivers and to make a priority list of locations to target for water sampling to test for mine-related water contamination.

 Once students have made an initial priority list of targets based on proximity to streams, they use the Layer to KML tool in ArcMap to export their data to Google Earth so that they can use readily available high resolution satellite imagery to further narrow their priority list of targets based on what they can see in the satellite imagery (e.g., adjacent or downstream towns and cities, major mining districts, etc.).
 They turn in a final recommendation supported by a rationale, ArcMap, and Google Eath screen captures.